Mary's Homemade

 7 pitta bread pockets

-salad with tomato, cucumber and lettuce
+salad with tomato, cucumber and

 a pot of greek yogurt